Welcome to Girl Scouts!

 A $25 annual membership fee, due at the time of registration, goes directly to Girl Scouts of the USA and pays for the various services provided to councils, development of program materials, and activity insurance.

-Depending on their level, girls can wear a sash, vest, or tunic as their uniform.
+Depending on their level, Girl Scouts can wear a sash, vest, or tunic as their uniform.
 Uniforms are required and can be purchased in the Girl Scout Cabin.
 The price varies on uniforms and required pieces.
 If you need financial assistance, reach out to your Regional Executive for more information.

-Your Girl Scout’s troop may also collect dues to pay for activity supplies, field trips, service projects, and more.
-Participating in Girl Scout Fall Product and Cookie Programs can help finance her troop’s activities!
+Your Girl Scout troop may also collect dues to pay for activity supplies, field trips, service projects, and more.
+Participating in Girl Scout Fall Product and Cookie Programs can help finance their troop’s activities!

 Girl Scouts of Middle Tennessee is committed to providing all girls with the opportunity to participate in Girl Scouts regardless of financial background.
 Contact your Regional Executive to learn more.

 Girl Scouts: it’s where you belong.

 Here’s Where You Come In

 Positive family support is an essential part in building girls that are bold and committed.
 Your dedication to their growth won’t go unnoticed – you’ll be growing too!
 Families who engage and volunteer have the opportunity to make a positive impact on girls in their community.
 Girls always need guides and mentors to help them develop into successful adults.